THIS POST WAS LAST UPDATED ON MAY 21, 2024

 3. Create a profile.
 Wherever you decide to call home, create an account on that service.
 Add a picture, short bio and other relevant details so people can get to know you.

 4. Follow and interact.
 Don’t be afraid to follow others, start a conversation, and send a positive signal by starring or boosting a post.
-You just might be delighted by the people you encounter in the Fediverse.
+You just might be delighted by the people you encounter in the fediverse.

 Anecdotally, we’ve seen higher quality and engagement than your standard social platforms.

-*Note: In the Fediverse it’s common to introduce yourself when you join, using the hashtag #introduction or #intro.
+*Note: In the fediverse it’s common to introduce yourself when you join, using the hashtag #introduction or #intro.
 Here’s an example.

 5. Get involved.
 Many of these platforms and projects are open-source and community-driven.
 (Mastodon is primarily funded through Patreon donations.)
 Whether you are an individual contributor, part of a community, or a developer, all of us now have the power to shape our social media experiences for the better.

-The Fediverse is still in its infancy, but it is a hopeful harbinger of what author John Battelle calls “the internet we deserve, not the one that we have.”
+The fediverse is still in its infancy, but it is a hopeful harbinger of what author John Battelle calls “the internet we deserve, not the one that we have.”

 — Mia Quagliarello, head of creator community, is curating Mia’s Queue

-To learn more about the Fediverse from the leaders shaping its future, check out Mike McCue’s podcast, “Dot Social.”
+To learn more about the fediverse from the leaders shaping its future, check out Mike McCue’s podcast, “Dot Social.”

-To learn about what Flipboard’s up to in the Fediverse, sign up here.
+To learn about what Flipboard’s up to in the fediverse, sign up here.